upkero/upkero/README.md

 ### 🧠 About me

 I specialize in building web applications and solving backend problems with Python.
-I work with Django, REST APIs, and databases to create efficient and scalable solutions.
 I focus on delivering well-structured, maintainable projects with clean and readable code.
 <!--
 ---